mitmedialab/tega_teleop/README.md

 There is the option of including a set of "unchanging script" buttons to trigger speech.
 This is useful if, for example, the robot could always have the option of saying "Mmhm" and "Awesome!" regardless of the rest of the script, and if you don't want to include these phrases as options on every single line of your main script file.
 Following the example\_unchanging\_script.txt file, make a list with one column of audio filenames and one tab-delimited column of button labels.
 You probably shouldn't list more than 3-5 of these "always there" speech buttons, since otherwise the interface may start to look clunky with too many buttons.

 ### Opal tablet communication
-Commands to the opal tablet are sent over a rosbridge\_server websocket connection.
+Commands to the [opal tablet](https://github.com/personal-robots/SAR-opal-base) are sent over a rosbridge\_server websocket connection.
 For communication with the tablet to occur, you need to have the rosbridge\_server running, using the following command:

 roslaunch rosbridge\_server rosbridge\_websocket.launch

 You will also need to ensure that the opal tablet's config file lists the IP address or hostname of the machine running roscore.
+The [opal tablet](https://github.com/personal-robots/SAR-opal-base) documentation explains how to update the config file (it's simple; you change a line in a text file and copy it to the tablet).

 ## ROS messages
 ### SAR Opal messages
 The program publishes "/[sar\_opal\_msgs](https://github.com/personal-robots/sar_opal_msgs "/sar_opal_msgs")/OpalCommand" to the ROS topic "opal\_tablet\_command".
 See [/sar\_opal\_msgs](https://github.com/personal-robots/sar_opal_msgs "/sar_opal_msgs") for more info.

 ### R1D1 messages
-The program publishes "/[r1d1\_msgs](https://github.com/personal-robots/r1d1_msgs "/r1d1_msgs")/TegaAction" to the ROS topic "tega\_action".
-See "/[r1d1\_msgs](https://github.com/personal-robots/r1d1_msgs "/r1d1_msgs") for more info.
+The program publishes "/[r1d1\_msgs](https://github.com/personal-robots/r1d1_msgs "/r1d1_msgs")/TegaAction" to the ROS topic "tega".
+See [/r1d1\_msgs](https://github.com/personal-robots/r1d1_msgs "/r1d1_msgs") for more info.

 ## TODO
 - Put all interaction scripts in a folder, add dropdown menu to interface so the user can select which script to load at runtime
+- Set ROS\_IP from within the python script so the user doesn't have to remember to do it